Onco Life Hospitals

 Liquid biopsy does not completely replace other biopsy types, but it is becoming a powerful additional tool in cancer care.

-Although details vary by biopsy types, the overall journey follows a similar pattern.
+Although details vary by biopsy type, the overall process follows a similar pattern:

 Before the Biopsy

-- You’ll be told what kind of anaesthesia will be used—local, regional, or general.
+• You will be told what kind of anaesthesia will be used — local, regional, or general

-- Some biopsies require fasting for a few hours beforehand, especially if sedation or general anaesthesia is planned.
+• Some procedures require fasting for a few hours beforehand

-- For more invasive procedures, you might be asked to arrange someone to accompany you home.
+• For more invasive procedures, arrange someone to accompany you home

 During the Biopsy